Knowing what things cheaters say it would be easier to confront your partner about cheating on you.

 Going through an honest breakup takes guts.
 Infidelity is often a far more painful way to end a relationship.

-I’ll end the affair, but I need some time to say goodbye.
+I’ll end the affair, but I need time to say goodbye

 Wait, what?
 This isn’t a matchmaking reality TV show.
-You aren’t taking turns to see which one of you can win your partner’s heart.
+You aren’t taking turns to see which one can win your partner’s heart.

 Don’t allow yourself to get strung along.
-Either both of you are going to try and work it out, or it’s time to be done.
-If your partner is indecisive, that may be the sign for you to end things.
+If your partner is indecisive, that may signal you to end things.
+Either you will try and work it out, or it’s time to be done.

-So when a cheater is called out, sometimes they show a bit too much disbelief.
+So when a cheater is called out, they sometimes show too much disbelief.
 They may think they’re pulling the wool over your eyes.
 But if you see other red flags of cheating, keep your eyes peeled for more.

 This is another insult to make you look like an irrational fool.
 Your partner is merely going about their business every day.
 You are obsessed and jealous of anyone who gives your partner attention.
 Yeah, right.

-You may not know what’s going on, but you know when something doesn’t feel right.
+You may not know what’s happening, but you know when something doesn’t feel right.
 Just because your partner gets attention from someone else doesn’t mean they’re cheating.
 But if they accuse you of being jealous (and they aren’t joking), look deeper.

 Please, stop acting so insecure…

-This excuse uses the word “insecure” like an insult.
-Whatever you do, don’t question anything your partner does or you’ll look stupid.
-That’s what they’re really saying.
+This excuse uses the word “insecure” as an insult.
+That’s what they’re saying.
+Whatever you do, don’t question anything your partner does, or you’ll look stupid.

-If you actually doubt your partner’s faithfulness, that’s a pretty solid reason to feel insecure.
-If you felt rock solid in your relationship, you wouldn’t be asking questions in the first place.
+If you doubt your partner’s faithfulness, that’s a solid reason to feel insecure.
+If you thought rock was trustworthy in your relationship, you wouldn’t be asking questions in the first place.

 That’s a lie you heard from one of your friends, right?
-He/she hates me, you know.
+They hate me, you know

-Again, a cheating partner will try to throw blame everywhere else but at themselves.
-Since they don’t want you to find out the truth, they’re willing to throw someone else under the bus.
+Again, a cheating partner will try to throw blame everywhere else but on themselves.
+Since they don’t want you to find out the truth, they will throw someone else under the bus.

 What better opportunity to make someone else the bad guy?
 That snoopy friend of yours that keeps asking your partner questions?
-They know something’s up and you know they’ll tell you the truth.
-You can’t say the same for your partner.
+They know something’s up, and you know they’ll tell you the truth.
+You can’t say the same to your partner.